Visiting the Cutty Sark

 In the same year, the Suez Canal opened which meant that Britain gained a faster route to China to ply the tea trade.
 With massive amounts of competition, the Cutty Sark turned to the Australian wool trade where she held the record for the fastest time to England for over 10 years.

-In 1895 the Cutty Sark was sold to a Portuguese company who operated it as a cargo ship.
+In 1895 the Cutty Sark was sold to a Portuguese company that operated it as a cargo ship.
 In 1922 she was sold to a British sea captain and moved to Falmouth Cornwall was she was used as a training ship.
 In 1938 she became an auxiliary cadet training ship but by 1954 she was transferred to dry dock at Greenwich for public display.

-The Cutty Sark is listed on the National Historic Ships and she is one of only three remaining original wooden hulls on an iron frame clipper ships from the nineteenth century.
+The Cutty Sark is listed on the National Historic Ships and she is one of only three remaining original wooden hulls on iron frame clipper ships from the nineteenth century.

 The Cutty Sark has been damaged by fire twice in recent years, in 2007 she was going through a complete restoration when she caught on fire.
 In 2014 there was also a small fire where some damage occurred.
 It does make you wonder though why it is that these historic ships and buildings seem to be prone to these fires.
-In recent years with Notre Dame, Windsor Castle and the Glasgow School of Art you have to wonder what is going wrong during these historic restoration projects.
+In recent years with Notre Dame, Windsor Castle, and the Glasgow School of Art you have to wonder what is going wrong during these historic restoration projects.

 6 Facts about the Cutty Sark